awsdocs/amazon-ec2-user-guide/doc_source/using_cloudwatch_ebs.md

 ### Volume metrics<a name="ebs-volume-metrics"></a>

 The `AWS/EBS` namespace includes the following metrics for EBS volumes\.
-To get information about the available disk space from the operating system on an instance, see [Viewing free disk space](ebs-describing-volumes.md#ebs-view-free-disk-space)\.
+To get information about the available disk space from the operating system on an instance, see [View free disk space](ebs-describing-volumes.md#ebs-view-free-disk-space)\.

 | Metric | Description |